-The Simultaneous Membership Program (SMP) is a joint program offered by the Army National Guard or the Army Reserves and U.S. Army Reserve Officer Training Corps (ROTC).
-Cadets participating in SMP serve in the Guard or in the Reserves and attend ROTC classes simultaneously.
-Traditional ROTC Cadets receiving a scholarship are ineligible for service in the Guard or Reserve.
-The SMP is a two-year program designed to begin in a student-soldier’s junior year of college.
-Immediately after graduation, SMP Cadets receive their commission as a Second Lieutenant in the Army National Guard, the Army Reserve, or Active Duty Component.
+The Simultaneous Membership Program (SMP) is offered between the Army National Guard or the Army Reserves and Army ROTC.
+SMP Cadets are enlisted Soldiers who serve in the National Guard or the Army Reserve and attend ROTC classes during the school year.
+SMP Cadets typically join ROTC between their sophomore and junior year unless they receive a 4-year Minuteman scholarship to start their freshman year.
+After graduation, SMP Cadets receive their commission as a Second Lieutenant in the Army National Guard, the Army Reserve, or Regular Army (active duty).

 Army National Guard and Army Reserve Soldiers who have completed Basic Combat Training may skip some, if not all, ROTC Basic Course classes (freshman and sophomore courses, Military Science I & II) depending on their contracting path (scholarship or non-scholarship), major, and timeline to graduation.
 Some SMP Cadets enroll directly into ROTC Advanced Course during their junior year of college as a Military Science III.